Neal Bledsoe

-Neal Bledsoe (born March 26, 1981) is a Canadian and American actor, writer, and filmmaker.
+Neal Bledsoe (born March 26, 1981) is a Canadian-American actor, writer, and filmmaker.
+Known primarily for his acting work on Broadway, and on screens both large and small, Bledsoe has built a career spanning theater, film, television, filmmaking, art, poetry, short stories and journalism.
+He was once even an Old Spice Man.

 Early life

-Bledsoe was born in Toronto, but grew up in Seattle, Washington.
-Both of his grandfathers served in the Air Force during World War II and his maternal grandfather was awarded the Distinguished Flying Cross for his part in the bombing of the Nazi oil refinery at Ploiești.
-His mother was a life insurance underwriter and estate planner before becoming an executive for a company that worked all over the world.
-His father has a PhD in Sociology from the University of Toronto where he studied under the philosopher Marshall McLuhan.

-He moved fourteen times around Seattle area growing up, living in Magnolia, Ballard, Fremont, Edmonds, Magnolia again, Ravenna, Downtown, Queen Anne, West Seattle, Queen Anne again, Fremont again, Queen Anne a third time, Bainbridge Island and Capitol Hill.
-He attended Roosevelt High School (Seattle) and Garfield High School (Seattle) in Seattle, including a brief stint at Ascent within the CEDU system of schools, before finally graduating from the Shawnigan Lake School and then spending a post-graduate year at the Idyllwild Arts Academy, to grow as an actor and a writer.
-It was at the last of these two schools where he began to first publish his writing.
+Bledsoe was born in Toronto, but moved as a baby back to his family's hometown of Seattle, Washington where he grew up.
+He attended Roosevelt High School (Seattle) and Garfield High School (Seattle) in Seattle, Ascent within the CEDU system of schools, before finally graduating from the Shawnigan Lake School and then spending a post-graduate year at the Idyllwild Arts Academy, to grow as an actor and a writer.
+It was at the last of these two schools where he began to first publish his short stories and poems.

-He went on to study at the prestigious North Carolina School of the Arts where he was mentored by the renowned theater director, Gerald Freedman, earning a BFA in 2005.
+In college, he was accepted to the North Carolina School of the Arts where he studied with their world-class faculty was mentored under the renowned theater director, Gerald Freedman, earning a BFA in 2005.